Stephen Cashel (or Cashell)

 Letitia Noonan among the Defendants,

-"Agnes Cashel" in an apparent dispute with her mother "Catherine Nunan, widow",
+"Agnes Cashel" in a dispute with her mother "Catherine Nunan, widow",

 Exchequer Court of Equity, 27 Apr 1819.